Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme: The CDDP-DRO risk-neutral model and its Scenario Cluster Decomposition

-It is worth to point out that, given \eqref{svc-rn}, it results that the variables $(.)^c$ and $(.)^{c'}$ have the same value for $c,c'\in\C$.
+It is worth noting that, given \eqref{svc-rn}, it results that the variables $(.)^c$ and $(.)^{c'}$ have the same value for clusters $c,c'\in\C_\mathbb{P}$.
 Similarly, $u^{\overline{c}}$ has the same value as $u$ \eqref{LIP-RN-2}.
-Anyway, the model has not any practical value, unless it is used for designing a decomposition approach.
+Anyway, model \eqref{dro-svc-rn} makes it possible to design a decomposition approach, as described below.